remult/remult/docs/tutorials/sveltekit/entities.md

 5. Refresh the browser again, to see that the new tasks were stored in the db.

 ::: warning Wait, where is the backend database?
-While remult supports [many relational and non-relational databases](https://remult.dev/docs/databases.html), in this tutorial we start by storing entity data in a backend **JSON file**.
+While remult supports [many relational and non-relational databases](https://remult.dev/docs/databases.html), in this tutorial we start off by storing entity data in a backend **JSON file**.
 Notice that a `db` folder has been created under the root folder, with a `tasks.json` file containing the created tasks.
 :::

 ## Display the Task List